Lasioglossum leucozonium

 Lasioglossum leucozonium (Schrank, 1781), also known as Lasioglossum similis, is a widespread solitary sweat bee found in North America, Europe, Asia, and parts of northern Africa.
-While now a common bee in North America, population genetic analysis has shown that it is actually an introduced species in this region.
+While it is now a common bee in North America, population genetic analysis has shown that it is actually an introduced species in this region.
 This population was most likely founded by a single female bee.

 Taxonomy and phylogeny

 L. leucozonium is part of the subfamily Halictinae, of the Hymenoptera family Halictidae.
 The largest, most diverse and recently diverged of the four halictid subfamilies, Halictinae (sweat bees) is made up of five tribes of which L. leucozonium is part of Halictini, which contains over 2000 species.
 Genus Lasioglossum is informally divided into two series: the Lasioglossum series and the Hemihalictus.
 L. leucozonium is a part of the Old World series and is most closely related to L. callizonium, L. zonulum, and L. majus.
 However, there is genetic variation within the species depending on its location.